 - 1. Periodicity: The string of numbers is finite in length and so will repeat itself eventually.
-Once this happens the stream repeats, so it not providing new information.
 If this number is lower than the number of random deviates that we use in our algorithm, then we will lose accuracy (and not know it). - 2.
 Bad choices of a, b, and m can lead to correlation among successive numbers (e.g., a very low number always followed by another very low number).
-It can be shown that a "full" period of m can be assured by choosing: - a(mod 4)=1 - m as a power of 2 - b odd. - 3.
+It can be shown that a "full" period of m can be assured by choosing: - $a(mod \ 4)=1$ - m as a power of 2 - b odd. - 3.
 Bad choices of a, b, and m might also mean that certain domains of the problem may be unreachable.
 (I have actually seen this occur.) - 4.
 We have to be careful not to depend on the later digits of a uniform deviate: they may be less random than the early digits (since our "continuous" ξ 's are really fractions with m in the denominator).